 Studying abroad gives you the perfect opportunity to experience living in new landscapes and settings.
 Whether you prefer being surrounded by tropical beaches, snowy mountain ranges or within an architecturally grand city, our partner universities can give you access to spectacular sceneries that are a far cry from the concrete jungle of UEA.
-Check out our top picks this week for some of the most … Continue reading PARTNERS OF THE WEEK – Stunning Locations 27/01/20
+Check out our top picks this week for some of the most … Continue reading Stunning Locations

 In honour of Vegan Day on the 1st of November, we have selected two universities situated in cities that are renowned for their culinary delicacies.
-So if you consider yourself a foodie, with a taste for the finer things in life, then you should consider these universities! ————————————————————————————————————– Kyoto University Kyoto University, also known as Kyodai, is the second oldest Japanese university, #65 in the … Continue reading PARTNERS OF THE WEEK – Gastronomic Cities 04/11/19
+So if you consider yourself a foodie, with a taste for the finer things in life, then you should consider these universities! ————————————————————————————————————– Kyoto University Kyoto University, also known as Kyodai, is the second oldest Japanese university, #65 in the … Continue reading Two Gastronomic Cities Where Foodies Can Study Abroad!

 Rugby fans among us will know that last Friday marked the start of the 2019 Rugby World Cup in Japan.
 With some luck, England will do better than their shocking attempt in 2015 in which they crashed out against Australia (it still hurts).
 For us here in the Study Abroad Office we’ll be extremely jealous of some of our lucky students that have chosen Japan … Continue reading PARTNERS OF THE WEEK – Sports 23/09/19